saltnlight/alx-system_engineering-devops/0x02-shell_redirections/README.md

 5. display first 10 lines of a file<br>
 6. a script that displays the thrid line of a file
 7. creates a weirdly named file
+8. a script that writes into a file the result  of another command